2023 US Open – Men's singles

 Novak Djokovic defeated Daniil Medvedev in the final, 6–3, 7–6^{(7–5)}, 6–3 to win the men's singles tennis title at the 2023 US Open.
 It was his fourth US Open title and record-extending 24th men's singles major title overall.
-Djokovic became the oldest US Open men's singles champion in the Open Era, at 36 years and 111 days.
+Djokovic was the oldest US Open men's singles champion in the Open Era, at old.
 By reaching a 47th men's singles major semifinal, he surpassed Roger Federer's all-time record, and by reaching the final, he equaled Federer's record of reaching all four major finals in a season three times.
+The final was a rematch of the 2021 final, won by Medvedev.
 By winning his first-round match, Djokovic regained the world No. 1 singles ranking from Carlos Alcaraz.

 Alcaraz was the defending champion, but lost in the semifinals to Medvedev.

 This tournament marked the last US Open appearance of 2012 champion, three-time major champion, two-time Olympic gold medalist, and former world No. 1 Andy Murray; he lost in the second round to Grigor Dimitrov.
-Murray's first round win against Corentin Moutet was his 200th and final major win.
+Murray's first-round win against Corentin Moutet was his 200th and final major win.
 It was also the final professional appearance of former world No. 8 and career-ace record-holder John Isner; he lost in the second round to Michael Mmoh.